alonho/course/doc/internals.md

 `super` is recommended for several reasons:

 1. if `Person` no longer inherits from object but from `Mammal`, a single line changes.
-2. `super` enables calling all constructors when used in the context of multiple inheritence. next slide will show how.
+2. `super` enables calling all constructors when used in the context of multiple inheritence. next slide shows how.

 ---